Stomach ulcer: Information & peptic ulcer doctors

 Leading Medicine Guide Editors

-A gastric ulcer (ulcus ventriculi) is localised damage of the stomach wall.
-Every year, about 50 people per 100,000 population develop a new gastric ulcer.
-Possible symptoms of a gastric ulcer are pain in the middle of the upper abdomen as well as nausea, vomiting heartburn and weight loss.
-Here you will find further information and selected gastric ulcer doctors and centres.
+A gastriculcer (ulcus ventriculi) is a localized damage to the stomach wall.
+Every year, around 50 people per 100,000 inhabitants develop a peptic ulcer.
+Possible symptoms of a gastric ulcer are pain in the middle of the upper abdomen as well as nausea, vomiting, heartburn and weight loss.
+Here you will find further information and selected gastric ulcer doctors and centers.

 ICD codes for this diseases: K25, K27